 Diabetic Ketoacidosis is a serious condition that causes high levels of ketones, or blood acids, which are poisonous.
 This condition occurs when the body loses its ability to produce enough insulin.

-Invokana Lawsuit – How to file an Invokana Claim.
+Invokana Amputation Lawsuits Settling – Act NOW to file an Invokana Claim in 2018.

 If you or someone you love has suffered in any way as a result of using Invokana diabetes medication, you need to take action.
 You can do so by seeking the help of our Invokana lawsuit attorney & lawyers who have been holding corporations, like Janssen, accountable for the harm they have inflicted on consumers for decades.